mcomisso/mcomisso.github.io/_posts/2019-01-27-protocols.md

 # Use protocol composition

 Sometimes it's easy to identify behaviors that can be logically linked together.
+For example, we cannot run if we don't know how to walk.
 We might want a shortcut to call all the hero actions, or all the zombie actions.
-Or maybe we want to have a collection of objects that share the same multiple behaviors, like `run()`.

 ```swift
 typealias HeroActions = HasRunAbility & HasSpeakAbility & Movable